Treatments for Spine Pain, Degenerative Disc Disease, Neck and Low Back Pain

 At The Spine & Pain Center of California, achieving your best clinical outcome is our number one priority.
 We will first establish a definitive diagnosis of your condition.
 This will be done through a records review, physical examination, and personally reviewing available imaging studies.
 In addition a dynamic ultrasound may be used to assess movement and contractility of the spine to detect pathology which may not be evident on static images such as MRI or x-ray.

-Dr. Mallavaram has performed thousands of ESIs over the years and is am now counseling patients to seek alternatives.
-As mentioned above, for the proper condition, ESIs may be useful.
+Dr. Mallavaram has performed thousands of ESIs over the years and uses them in a conservative fashion.
+For the proper condition, ESIs may be useful.
 However for the majority of cases other treatment options may be available.
 The Spine & Pain Center of California offers a variety of image guided, minimally invasive injection procedures to help treat spinal conditions.
 One such option is a radiofrequency facet ablation (RFA).
-Often times with DDD, the facet joints can become painful and inflammed.
-An initial diagnostic injection with local anesthetic and confirm the diagnosis of facet joint pain.
-Following that, and RFA may be performed which will provide significant relief of back or neck pain.
+Often times with DDD, the facet joints can become painful and inflamed.
+An initial diagnostic injection with local anesthetic is performed to confirm the diagnosis of facet joint pain.
+Following that, an RFA may be performed which will provide significant relief of back or neck pain.